henry11244/Volunteerist/README.md

 ## Description

-Volunteerist is an event hosting site with an emphasis on volunteer work.
+Volunteerist is an event hosting website with an emphasis on volunteer work.
 Users can view created events or login to create their own as well as RSVP for other events.
 Users are able to filter events by location and category.

 ## Table of Contents